orstavik/JoiComponents/book/chapter7_style/styleCallback/0_Intro_Style_in_web_comps.md

    same example as above, only in a web component todo example: `color-mode: day #990000;` using numeric value and a function to calculate palette?

-10. Pattern: manual `styleCallback()` part 2: Alter shadowDOM in `styleCallback()`   ((problem chapter))
-   b. alters the shadowDOM
+9. Pattern: batched `styleCallback()` still manual trigger, but this time, the web components themselves make sure they are registered in a que so that style that will batch their callbacks.
+   Here, we need to employ the pattern StaticSettings to define which properties that should be called back.
+   * `styleCallback("custom-prop", newValue, oldValue)` + `static get observedStyle() return ["custom-prop"]`

+10. Pattern: automatic `styleCallback(...)` triggered automatically by a rAF. still a bit naive, but this time all the element itself registers itself in an global array of elements that are triggered every raf. still naively triggered by DOMContentLoaded "DCL" and then rAF.

+11. Problem: DOM alter CSS alter DOM alter CSS loops `styleCallback()` must only alter state that is invisible from the lightDOM
+    * no sideeffects (that alters the application state or the global PWA state or the state of composed events)
+    * no dispatch of events (that can trigger event listener in the lightDOM)
+    * no altering element attributes (that can be observed and trigger a callback in the lightDOM) It is an anti-pattern to alter other styles or DOM that is not *within* the current element.

+12. Problem 2: OutsideStyle Becomes InsideStructure
+    Native Solution: ElementSpecificCssProperties
-   example: `list-style` for url
+    example: `list-style` for square and dots and inside and url
-   example: `list-style` for inside/outside
+    example: `caption-side` for layout control

-   sometimes we need this.
     when we do this, never alter any externally observable state such as dispatch event, alter host node attributes, alter single-state / application state or PWA state.

     write about how styleCallback spillover/sideeffects.
 That is why you should always trigger changes that only effect the CSSOM *below* downwards your point of view.

-11. Pattern: automatic `styleCallback(...)` batched in rAF naively triggered by DOMContentLoaded "DCL" and then rAF.
-    * `styleCallback("custom-prop", newValue, oldValue)` + `static get observedStyle() return ["custom-prop"]` still a bit naive, but this time all the element itself registers itself in an global array of elements that are triggered every raf.

-11. Problem: `styleCallback()` must only alter state that is invisible from the lightDOM
-   * no sideeffects (that alters the application state or the global PWA state or the state of composed events)
-   * no dispatch of events (that can trigger event listener in the lightDOM)
-   * no altering element attributes (that can be observed and trigger a callback in the lightDOM)

-12. Pattern: automatic, local, top-down `styleCallback()` against a mutable DOM sorted TreeOrder
+13. Pattern: TreeOrdered `styleCallback()`
+    The batched process are top down.
+    If the batch is altered during the check, and the alteration is NOT strictly underneath the current node, throw an Error that can pin point the batched `styleCallback()` that was the root of the problem.

+    Alter shadowDOM in `styleCallback()`
+    b. alters the shadowDOM

+14. Discussion: CSS properties vs. HTML attributes

  * LayoutMixin.js: `layoutCallback({size: {width, height}, position{top, left, bottom, right}})`
    and `static get observedLayout() return ["position", "size"]`